Partial Rate Matrix for Dark Matter Scattering

 Dark matter direct detection has become increasingly complicated.
 The search for low mass (e.g. sub-GeV) dark matter (DM) is driving a search for detector materials with lower energy thresholds, including semiconductors~\cite{SuperCDMS:2018mne,DAMIC:2019dcn,EDELWEISS:2020fxc,SENSEI:2020dpa,DAMIC-M:2023gxo}, molecular targets~\cite{Blanco:2019lrf,Blanco:2021hlm,Blanco:2022pkt}, and a variety of anisotropic materials~\cite{Hochberg:2016ntt,Budnik:2017sbu,Hochberg:2017wce,Coskuner:2019odd,Geilhufe:2019ndy,Griffin:2020lgd,Coskuner:2021qxo,Boyd:2022tcn,Catena:2023qkj,Catena:2023awl}.
 Predicting the DM scattering rate in such experiments requires input from condensed matter or physical chemistry, complicating what for liquid noble elements~\cite{XENON:2018voc,PandaX-II:2021nsg,LZ:2022ufs,XENON:2023sxq,DarkSide:2018ppu,XENON:2022ltv} would have been a relatively simple calculation~\cite{Lewin:1995rx}.

-Materials with directionally dependent scattering rates have the capability to distinguish the DM signal from any Standard Model (SM) backgrounds, but at a computational cost: the scattering rate now depends on integrals over the three-dimensional momentum transfer and DM velocity vectors, $\vec{q}$ and $\vec{v}$, rather than simply their magnitudes.
+Materials with directionally dependent scattering rates have the capability to distinguish the DM signal from any Standard Model (SM) backgrounds, but at a computational cost: the scattering rate now depends on integrals over the three-dimensional momentum transfer and DM velocity vectors, $\vec{q}$ and $\vec{v}$, rather than simply $|\vec{q}|$ and $|\vec{v}|$.
 Furthermore, the rate depends on the detector orientation, requiring a scan over elements of the $SO(3)$ rotation group.
 So, not only is the rate integral more numerically challenging, it must also be repeated very many times, e.g.~to identify the optimal detector orientations to maximize (or minimize) the modulation amplitude.
-In sufficiently asymmetric materials this orientation-dependent modulation can be larger than the annual variation~\cite{Drukier:1986tm,Freese:1987wu, Lee:2015qva} generated by the Earth's revolution around the Sun~\cite{10.1093/mnras/4.19.168}, so that the average effective DM ``wind'' speed in the lab frame varies within $| \vec v_E | \approx 244 \pm 15\, \text{km/s}$~\cite{Lewin:1995rx}.
+To capture the time dependence of the velocity distribution, e.g.~the annual variation~\cite{Drukier:1986tm,Freese:1987wu, Lee:2015qva} generated by the Earth's revolution around the Sun~\cite{10.1093/mnras/4.19.168}, the rate calculation must also be repeated for many different lab-frame velocity distributions.

-Complicating the picture, there are large uncertainties on the astrophysical dark matter velocity distribution, which probably contains anisotropic remnants (e.g.~unvirialized streams) from the more recent galactic mergers~\cite{Diemand:2008in,Klypin:2010qw,Guedes:2011ux,Hopkins:2017ycn,Kuhlen:2012fz,Necib:2018igl,Riley:2018lbh}, in some cases altering the direct detection constraints~\cite{Wu:2019nhd,Radick:2020qip,Buckley:2022tjy}.
+There are large uncertainties on the astrophysical dark matter velocity distribution, which probably contains anisotropic remnants (e.g.~unvirialized streams) from the more recent galactic mergers~\cite{Diemand:2008in,Klypin:2010qw,Guedes:2011ux,Hopkins:2017ycn,Kuhlen:2012fz,Necib:2018igl,Riley:2018lbh}, in some cases altering the direct detection constraints~\cite{Wu:2019nhd,Radick:2020qip,Maity:2020wic,Buckley:2022tjy,Maity:2022enp}.